 - Take the squash out of the oven and fill each half with the sausage mixture.
 Roast for an additional 30 minutes.

 - The acorn squash should be roughly the same size.
 I bought fairly large ones for this dish.
-If yours are smaller, you may want to only use 3 sausages.
+If yours are smaller, you may want to use less sausage (I used 4 from a 5-pack of Johnsonville Mild Italian sausages and took the sausage meat out of the casings)... anywhere around a pound or so of sausage meat should work fine.